apache/shardingsphere/document/current/content/features/orchestration/supported-registry-repo.en.md

 weight = 3
 +++

-Config center and orchestration registry center can use one of below.

-## Zookeeper

-Please use Zookeeper 3.4.6 and above, and refer to [official website](https://zookeeper.apache.org/).

-## Etcd

-Please use Etcd V3 and above, and refer to [official website](https://coreos.com/etcd/docs/latest).

 ## SPI
 [Service Provider Interface (SPI)](https://docs.oracle.com/javase/tutorial/sound/SPI-intro.html) is an API intended to be implemented or extended by a third party.
 It can be used to enable framework extension and replaceable components.